onlinecity/php-smpp/README.md

 F.A.Q.
 -----

+**Can I use this to send messages from my website?**
+Not on it's own, no. After PHP processes the request on a website, it closes all connections.
+Most SMPP providers do not want you to open and close connections, you should keep them alive and send enquire_link commands periodically.
+Which means you probably need to get some kind of long running process, ie. using the [process control functions](http://www.php.net/manual/en/book.pcntl.php), and implement a form of queue system which you can push to from the website.
+This requires shell level access to the server, and knowledge of unix processes.

+**How do I receive delivery receipts or SMS'es?**
+To receive a delivery receipt or a SMS you must connect a receiver in addition to the transmitter.
+This receiver must wait for a delivery receipt to arrive, which means you probably need to use the [process control functions](http://www.php.net/manual/en/book.pcntl.php).

+We do have an open source implementation at [php-smpp-worker](https://github.com/onlinecity/php-smpp-worker) you can look at for inspiration, but we cannot help you with making your own.
+Perhaps you should look into if your SMSC provider can give you a HTTP based API or using turnkey software such as [kannel](http://www.kannel.org/), this project provides the protocol implementation only and a basic socket wrapper.

 **I can't send more than 160 chars**
 There are three built-in methods to send Concatenated SMS (csms); CSMS_16BIT_TAGS, CSMS_PAYLOAD, CSMS_8BIT_UDH.
 CSMS_16BIT_TAGS is the default, if it don't work try another.